davy7125/polyphone/en/manual/soundfont-explorer.md

 The upper section features a text field.
 When filled in, the browser only displays files matching at least one of the following criteria:

 * the name contains the searched text,
-* one of the samples, instruments or presets contains the searched text.
+* the name of one of the samples, instruments or presets contains the searched text.

 The lists of samples, instruments and presets are also filtered to highlight the matching elements.